DRIVE-Lab-BGU/SDRP/SDRP/core_torch/README.md

 train_seconds=30
 ```

-When we call  JaxBackpropPlanner we need to give him 2 object
-  1) rddl=env.model
-  2) **planner_args
+instantiates a gradient-based planner

 ## Create the Planner
-instantiates a gradient-based planner

 ```
 planner = JaxBackpropPlanner(rddl=env.model, **planner_args)
 ```
+When we call  JaxBackpropPlanner we need to give him 2 object
+  1) rddl=env.model
+  2) **planner_args

-rddl=env.model: supplies the standard(ExactLogic) RDDL model (with its CPFs); planner_args (from the config) tell JaxBackpropPlanner to compile it into the fuzzy-logic, differentiable version used for planning.
+rddl=env.model: supplies the standard(ExactLogic) RDDL model (with its CPFs, in Numpy)

+ planner_args (from the config) - tell JaxBackpropPlanner to compile it into the fuzzy-logic, differentiable version used for planning.
-## Create the Controller $ Train
+## Create the Controller & Train
 ```
 controller = JaxOfflineController(planner, **train_args)
 ```